KopterBuzz/.github/profile/README.md

 * [Intune Onboarding Script](https://github.com/KopterBuzz/SCCM_Intune_PowerShell/tree/main/Intune%20OnBoarding%20Script) is designed to speed up the assignment of SCCM-Intune Co-Management settings.
 In my daily work environment we had constant issues with newly built workstations taking a long time to register with Intune.
 This script, when registered as a Scheduled Task on workstations as part of the provisioning process, expedites the process to such efficiency that we completely stopped getting tickets from L2 regarding this issue.

 * [Stale User Profile Remover](https://github.com/KopterBuzz/SCCM_Intune_PowerShell/tree/main/StaleUserProfileRemover) is my preferred method to clean up aged user profiles from Windows Systems.
 It works in scenarios where security scanning that fiddles with ntuser.dat files prevents the traditional "Delete User Profiles Older Than $x Days" GPO from functioning.
 Instead it uses profile load time information available in the Registry.
 It also prevents unwanted/accidental profile deletions by automatically excluding pre-defined profiles and the currently logged on user, just to be extra sure.
 The script can be installed as a scheduled task using the provided installation script.

-## Video Game Modding

-* [NOBlackBox](https://github.com/KopterBuzz/NOBlackBox) is a [Tacview](https://www.tacview.net/) Recording utility for the multiplayer air combat game [Nuclear Option.](https://store.steampowered.com/app/2168680/Nuclear_Option/) The mod allows players and server owners to record their game session for later tactical analysis/debrief using the Tacview application.